sfdcbrewery/sriharideep.github.io/_posts/2019-05-13-SalesfroceHeorkuSlackGithubChatOps.md

 ```
 /h promote PIPELINE_NAME from UPSTREAM_STAGE
 ```
-We can also route the notifcations to different channels using the below command:
+We can also route the notifications to different channels using the below command:

 ```
 /h route PIPELINE_NAME to #CHANNEL_NAME
 ```
 ![_config.yml]({{ site.baseurl }}/images/Slack/7.png)

-This way Heroku, Github and Slack integration helps to use a simple, mobile-ready CLI for continuous delivery that works everywhere.
+This way Heroku, Github and Slack integration help to use a simple, mobile-ready CLI for continuous delivery that works everywhere.
 Happy ChatOps everyone!

 ![_config.yml]({{ site.baseurl }}/images/Slack/Slack.gif)